YexuanXiao/corehost/README.md

 First, you can directly replace conhost.exe with corehost.exe, and corehost will take over all functionality of conhost, except that it does not support window mode.

-Then, you can use the scripts in the scripts directory to register corehost as the default terminal.
+Then, you can use the scripts in the scripts directory to register corehost as the default console.
 In this mode, when you launch cmd using Run, corehost will take over the functionality of OpenConsole.

 Finally, corehost can also be used together with conpty.dll to provide ConPty support for third-party terminals.
 If you are using conpty.dll released by Microsoft, rename corehost.exe to openconsole.exe; if you are using corehost's libconpty, you can directly use corehost.exe.